vincentsimard/dmitlichess/README.md

 Dmitlichess
 ===========

-Dmitlichess is a Google Chrome extension that improves the default lichess.org sounds with the soothing voice of Dmitry Komarov.
+Dmitlichess is a Google Chrome extension that improves the default lichess.org sounds with the soothing voice of Dmitri Komarov and Maurice Ashley.

 The extension is published on the Google Chrome store at: https://chrome.google.com/webstore/detail/dmitlichess/haigaafonckooggfpmjplfpbkafelcfe